sys-bio/tellurium/README.md

 ## Installation Instructions

+:exclamation:**Attention to those using Python 2.7 :**
+**[Python 2.7 is reaching EOL on January 1st, 2020](https://www.python.org/doc/sunset-python-2/).
+We plan to drop support for Python 2.7 from now on.**

 Tellurium can either be installed with a front-end (Notebook, IDE) or as a Python package:

 A. [IDE front-end](#front-end-1-tellurium-spyder-ide) based on [Spyder](https://www.spyder-ide.org/)